 - The four models that outline how much muscle you can build naturally.
 This is humbling, to say the least.

 - How to build lean muscle with minimum fat gain.
 I’ll give you a hint, avoid the biggest muscle building mistakes, follow a slight caloric surplus, and follow the step-by-step plan we outline instead.

 Pump yourself up with some pushups.
 Or bicep curls in the squat rack.
 Whatever.
 Okay.
 Now pour yourself a protein shake and dig in.
 This is the most important article you’ll read on how to build lean muscle without getting fat.

 Don’t Be Like Young Eric.
-He Was A Jerk.
-And Had Protein Farts.
+He Had Protein Farts.

 Flashback to the young Eric.
 If this were a movie, you’d be hearing weird, ethereal music now as we dissolve to grainy black and white footage of my 19-year-old self.